dschlenk/opennms-cookbook/README.md

 As a general rule these LWRPs support a single action: `create` and most of them behave more like `create_if_missing` does in other cookbooks.
 In other words, updating is generally not supported.
 This may change in future releases.

 Also, there are example recipes in the cookbook for most every LWRP named `opennms::example_<LWRP_NAME>`.
+Eventually these will become tests.

 The list of implemented LWRPs is as follows: